Welcome to the Lions’ Class

 We ask families, where possible, to take some time during the week to listen to their child read, to read to them and to sign their yellow reading records.
 Comments on their reading will be read by teaching staff and are appreciated.

 Children’s reading is assessed by a programme we use called Accelerated Reader.
 This programme gives the children a ZPD level which they have written in the front of their reading records.
 This is the same ZPD level used at Carlisle Library.

 The children have been given a homework diary, which they are taking home each day.
-Any homework set will be recorded in here and a copy of the timetable has also been attached for your information.
-Please feel free to use this book for any communication – we understand that it is not always convenient to come into school and we will read any notes sent in this way.
+Any homework set will be recorded in here Families are invited to use this book for any communication – we understand that it is not always convenient to come into school and we will read any notes sent in this way.

 Maths Whizz and Times Table Rock Stars are also part of the home learning for pupils.
 We expect them to complete 60 minutes on Maths-Whizz per week, in 3 x 20 minute sessions.
 Every child in the Lions class has a login for both.
-Awards for achievements on Maths Whizz and TTRS are celebrated every Friday during our school or class celebration assembly.
+Awards for achievements on Maths Whizz and TTRS are celebrated every Friday during our school celebration assembly.
 We regularly check how much work has been done by individuals, and progress made is rewarded.
 We do however appreciate that not all families have internet access available and will endeavour to offer opportunities during the school day for those children.
-If at any time you lose your login please let a member of staff know or email firstname.lastname@example.org.

-Parents, in addition to using the homework diary as a means of communication, please feel free to catch either of us at drop off or pick up times with any queries.
-Equally, we can both be emailed, our addresses are on the Lions page of the website.
+Parents/ Carers, in addition to using the homework diary as a means of communication, please feel free to catch either me or Miss Willis at drop off or pick up times with any queries.
+Equally, we can both be emailed.

 Should you wish to have a longer chat about anything to do with your child’s education, or any concerns you may have, we can make an appointment to do so at a mutually convenient time.